Augustus Abbott: Family

-Abbott married, firstly, in 1835, Charlotte Corbyn Becher, daughter of Major Robert Becher and his wife Elizabeth.
+Abbott married twice.
+His first marriage was in 1835 to Charlotte Corbyn Becher, daughter of Major Robert Becher and his wife Elizabeth.
 They had two daughters.
-She died in 1839.
+Charlotte died in 1839.

-In 1843 Abbott married, secondly, Sophia Frances Garstin, daughter of Captain John Garstin.
+In 1843 Abbott married his second wife, Sophia Frances Garstin, daughter of Captain John Garstin.
 The couple had four daughters and three sons.
 One of the sons, Col. Henry Alexius Abbott CB (1849–1924), served in the Second Anglo-Afghan War (1878–1881).